w3c/wai-tutorials/source/aria-concepts/3-automaticAX.html.erb.md

 To make keyboard operation as familiar and intuitive as possible, browsers build keyboard interfaces for HTML input elements, links, and buttons that mimic the interfaces of native GUI applications.
 Providing the keyboard interface that is conventionally associated with each type of GUI component is an important aspect of accessibility for rich internet applications.
 Some assistive technologies utilize the keyboard conventions associated with each type of component to help guide users through interactions.

+Browsers provide keyboard interfaces for interactive HTML elements.
+However, ARIA does not change the look or behavior of a web page.
+So, browsers do not create keyboard interfaces as a part of processing ARIA.

 ## Browser-Extracted Accessibility Semantics